torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 sched_util_clamp_min_rt_default
 ===============================

-By default Linux is tuned for performance.
+By default GNU/Linux is tuned for performance.
 Which means that RT tasks always run at the highest frequency and most capable (highest capacity) CPU (in heterogeneous systems).